 - Start by pre-soaking the dried fruits.
+You can do this even up to a couple weeks, or months in advance.
 Then, drain and paper towel dry.

 - Start by making the brioche dough.
 Add all wet ingredients including sugar, top with flour and yeast.
 Knead until smooth and elastic, then add butter and salt and knead those in too.